asifkd012020/open-itg-aws_runbooks/eks/PLAYBOOK.md

 To prevent clusters from being accessed from outside private VPC endpoint, there are two options: (1) EventBridge rule when create_cluster() is called and endpointPublicAccess is set to True; reaction to Lambda to delete the cluster; and, (2) EventBridge rule when update_cluster_config() is called and endpointPublicAccess is set to True; reaction to to Lambda to set endpointPublicAccess to False.

 ## Detective
-### 1. Establish Config rules to monitor for deviations from normal configuration
+### 1. Establish configuration management rules to monitor for deviations from normal configuration
 NIST CSF:
 |NIST Subcategory Control|Description|
 |-----------|------------------------|